ualibraries/ual-geoblacklight/README.md

 **Tear-down**

 WARNING: This destroys _all_ data, meaning containers and volumes.
 (It does not remove Docker images, however.)
+The dialogue will ask if you want to clean up any untracked files.
+Usually there are generated files that are ignored by git.
+However, if you have added something and not committed, those files may be deleted permanently.
+Please take a good look at the list to avoid this.

 ```shell
 $ ./destroy.sh